danielabar/meblog/src/markdown/rails-kafka-consumer.md

 }
 ```

-This means that we can access the product code and inventory count within the consumer as follows:
+This means the product code and inventory count can be accessed within the consumer as follows:

 ```ruby
 # app/consumers/product_inventory_consumer.rb